IOC vs Existing Systems

 IOC Does Not Replace Existing Systems.
 It Gives Them Better Demand to Work With.

 Existing systems coordinate, signal, aggregate, optimize, or store.
-IOC creates the governed demand nodes underneath them.
+IOC creates the governed physical spine underneath them: eligible demand nodes with identity, dynamic priority, refusal, restoration, and proof.